cpp-best-practices/cppbestpractices/04-Considering_Safety.md

 // Good Idea
 int i = static_cast<int>(x);
 ```
-Additionaly the C++ cast style is more visible and has the possiblity to search for.
+Additionally the C++ cast style is more visible and has the possibility to search for.

 ## Additional Resources